PinewoodPip/kf3tweaks/README.md

 ![Dialogue at 1080p with 8x MSAA.](images/dialogue.png)
 <i>Dialogue at 1080p with 8x MSAA.</i>

-## Keyboard controls
+### Keyboard controls
 Some keyboard controls were added to combat:

 - Number keys 1-5 will issue orders; these correspond to friends from left to right
+    - If `Left Shift` is also held, miracles will be issued instead
 - `Escape` will cancel an order
 - `Spacebar` uses a refill
 - `F` toggles fast mode
 - `A` toggles autoplay

-These hotkeys should function the same way as touching the correspoding UI elements.
+These hotkeys should function the same way as touching the corresponding UI elements.

-## Other stuff
+### Other stuff

 - Camera rotation when petting friends is no longer restricted
     - Due to how the camera movement works, in some places it might clip out of bounds.
 Zooming in/out will not help as it only affects FoV.